mrkkrp/markkarpov.art/essay/perception-routines.md

 earlier, namely that the value of something is increased by its paucity.
 But is being rare enough for being valuable?
 If we continue taking inspiration from the analogy with the open market, something is valuable at all if someone needs it.
-A stone of a particular shape can be pretty rare, but if it is not useful in any way, it is not valuable.
+A stone of a particular shape can be quite rare, but if it is not useful in any way, it is not valuable.
 A fallacy arising from the confusion between what is rare and what is valuable is widespread in the art world.
 There it takes the form of the pursuit of novelty as a